Number One (1973 film): Plot

 Nobody shows up at Debora's funeral except Sylvie, who is identified by two policemen.
 Sylvie calls the Carabinieri and gives them a tip-off: there are paintings stolen from the convent of Monterenzo.
-The carabinieri, led by the captain, find the paintings in the Monterenzo monastery and arrest the prior.
+The carabinieri, led by the captain, find the paintings in the Monterenzo monastery and arrested the prior.
 When Sylvie returns home, Inspector Vinci is already waiting outside the door of her flat and questions Sylvie's Neighbour.
 Sylvie runs away from the house.
 Sylvie is visited by Benni during the night, who makes a phone call to someone called Rudy.
 Sylvie finds the phone call suspicious in connection with Deborah's death, the death of an American nobleman and the theft of art.

 Sylvie now goes to see Massimo, who lives with his wife Betsy (Isabelle de Valvert), a model.
 Sylvie confides in Massimo and tells him that Benni received a phone call in his presence from the nobleman Rudy, who was involved in the theft of his uncle's painting and was in "Number One" during the theft so that the Commendatore would tear up some bills for his complicity in the theft.
 Later, the uncle is eliminated.

 Massimo confides to Sylvie how he, along with Dino, Pupo and other crooks, had taken the paintings to the monastery.
 Leo was also at the scene, Massimo reveals.
 Massimo tells Sylvie not to be too afraid of Benni because the real criminals and dangerous villains are Leo and the Commenda.

 After the Captain interrogates the Commendatore, Sylvie enters his office.
-She is anxious and confides in him that she knows the true story of Deborah's death:

-In a flashback, narrated by Sylvie, we see Deborah's agony and death.
+She is anxious and confides in him that she knows the true story of Deborah's death: In a flashback, narrated by Sylvie, we see Deborah's agony and death.
 She has taken the heroin and is rolling around naked ecstatically in agony on the bed, helpfully caressing herself with white foam in her mouth.
 Dino and Massimo advise Teddy not to save her, but to allow her inevitable death.
 Because the two had planned an expensive divorce.
 Since death takes a long time, the men play cards until Deborah is finally dead after a long agony.
 Because she is late, they bring the situation to Leo's attention.
 Leo turns to the editor and sends the three men a doctor he trusts, who ascertains Deborah's death.
 Sylvie tells the captain that she is worried about Massimo.
-She has not heard from him for four days and he has disappeared.
-The captain thanks Sylvie and asks her to make herself available, because she can tip off the plot...
+She has not heard from him for four days, and he has disappeared.
+The captain thanks Sylvie and asks her to make herself available, because she can tip off the plot.